U.S.S. Aegis

 Notes

-Cannons were chosen because 1) most of the control-effects require targets to be within the forward firing arc and 2) I hadn't built a cannon ship yet.
+Cannons were chosen because 1) most of the control or exotic-effects require targets to be within the forward firing arc and 2) I hadn't built a cannon ship yet.
 I like multi-colored cannons so this has quite the diverse color palette of cannons.
-You could be just as effective with more conventional all-orange Phaser Turrets replacing the Heavy Bio-Molecular and Andorian turrets.
 I dropped Quad Cannons because the Engine power drain was just too much.
+Disruptor replaced Phaser due to synergies with the console/trait off of the Hysperian.

 Notes: